Sustainability Performance Framework

 Alignment with the World Gold Council Responsible Gold Mining Principles

 Collaboration is important to bring about positive change, and we have committed to align our sustainability performance framework to the World Gold Council Responsible Gold Mining Principles (RGMPs), which guide improved performance in responsible gold mining.
-These enable us to communicate with our stakeholders about the sustainability of our business in a clear and straightforward manner, to draw comparisons to our peers, and to advance integration of sustainability into our business.
-As we grow and evolve, we will continue to apply international best practices across our entire operations through alignment to key global frameworks and standards.
+These enable us to communicate with our stakeholders about our business’ sustainability in a clear and straightforward manner, to draw comparisons to our peers, and to advance integration of sustainability into our business.
+As we grow and evolve, we will continue to apply international best practice across our entire operations through alignment to key global frameworks and standards.

-We have provided a Statement of Conformance to the World Gold Council’s Conflict Free Gold Standard in our 2022 Sustainable Development Report.
-Our Conflict Assessment indicated no applicable international sanctions for FY22 had been imposed on the countries in which we operate, and we do not have any mines considered to be in “conflict-affected or high risk” areas.
+We have provided a Statement of Conformance to the World Gold Council’s Conflict Free Gold Standard in our 2023 Annual Report.
+Our Conflict Assessment indicated no applicable international sanctions for FY23 had been imposed on the countries in which we operate, and we do not have any operations considered to be in “conflict-affected or high risk” areas.
 We do not source gold from third parties.